-Theme parks are always a fantastic option for Activities Week.
-Not only are they lots of fun for both staff and students, they also offer a wide range of educational opportunities, from seeing physics in action to testing out language skills.
+Theme parks are always a fantastic option for an Activities Week school trip.
+Not only are they lots of fun for both staff and students, but they also offer a wide range of educational opportunities, from seeing physics in action to testing out language skills.

 Language and Culture

 There really is no better way to broaden students’ horizons than by immersing them in a foreign language and culture.
-Which is why Activities Week is the perfect time for a Language and Culture trip!
+This is why Activities Week is the perfect time for a Language Culture trip!